charlieboss7654/Echo-Kilo-Loadout/README.md

 # EKS Loadouts

-A clean, powerful, and fully configurable loadout system for FiveM � designed for realism, flexibility, and ease of use.
+A clean, powerful, and fully configurable loadout system for FiveM! designed for realism, flexibility, and ease of use.

 ## Features